-How do you express love on valentine’s day in the most nerdy way possible?
+How do you express love on Valentine's Day in the nerdiest way possible?
 You make möbius strip hearts, of course.
 We previously entered the world of topology with Möbius strips and turning two circles into a square, so what better way to express our love of creative ways to learn math than with a super geeky valentine?

 Topology is a branch of mathematics which studies "properties that are preserved through deformations, twistings, and stretchings of objects."
 (Source: Wolfram MathWorld) But more to the point, it is a great source of cool paper tricks and groovy math art.

 Don't miss our Valentine's Day STEAM Kids activity book!

 It is much easier to watch a video on how to cut Möbius strip hearts than to describe it to you with still photos, so of course I made one!
 Do you know I adore making videos?
 Truly, it is my favorite thing these days.